MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 After Microsoft 365 Apps is installed, you can [verify that shared computer activation is enabled](troubleshoot-shared-computer-activation.md#Enabled) on that computer.

+> [!NOTE]
+> There is a known issue where, on devices with both shared computer activation and viewer mode enabled, licensed users are incorrectly placed in [viewer mode](overview-viewer-mode.md).
+This issue is fixed in Version 2205 and later.

 <a name="Works"> </a>

 ## How shared computer activation works for Microsoft 365 Apps